abinit/abinit/doc/tutorial/eph4mob.md

 in the [introduction page for the EPH code](eph_intro).
 Here we only describe the e-ph related part, i.e the blue-box in the workflow presented in the previous page.
-For this purpose, we use [[eph_task]] **-4** to obtain only the imaginary part of the SE at the KS energy and explain other important aspects in this tutorial.
+For this purpose, we use [[eph_task]] **-4** to obtain only the imaginary part of the SE at the KS energy and explain other important aspects related to this kind of calculation.

 <!--
   * Ground state computation to obtain the DEN and the WFK file